drazengolic/kombinat/README.md

 ### Iteration

 To have the generator produce another result, call the `Next` method.
-It returns `true` until it reaches the end of the sequence, and therefore can be used in a `for` loop.
+The method returns `true` until it reaches the end of the sequence, and therefore can be used in a `for` loop.

-To access the new result, call `Current` or `CurrentCopy` after calling `Next`. `Current` will return the internaly used slice, whereas `CurrentCopy` will return a copy of the internal slice.
+To access the new result, call `Current` or `CurrentCopy` after calling `Next` (it has to be called at least once!). `Current` will return the internaly used slice, whereas `CurrentCopy` will return a copy of the internal slice.
 Use the former if you are not going to modify the slice in order to avoid allocation.
 But if modification of the slice is expected, use `CurrentCopy` in order not to interfere with the generator and cause unexpected behavior.

 For example: